Introduction

 In this blog post, we are going to take a look at how rental prices have evolved over the past 10 years depending on which part of London you are in.

-Note - for a look how rental prices have changed since the pandemic see this blog
+Note - for a look how rental prices have changed since the pandemic see our blog London Rental Prices Over the Last Decade 2023.

 With more and more people renting privately, rental prices have become as important as sales prices for many Londoners.